Stoven-Dubois/Babybot/README.md

 # Babybot

-Automatic for helping handicapped parents to take care of their newborn.
+Automatic cradle for helping handicapped parents to take care of their newborn.

 Babybot components:
 	- body possessing omni wheels giving it a holonomous behavior